Adrien-G-0/Forecasting-DL-sentinel-2/README.md

     The number of channels for each step of the transformation can be specified in the `params.json` file under the `conf_'source'` key.
     ```
 - Concatenation of CNN outputs to form a fused tensor

+### late_fusion.py
+**Features**:
+- Automatic creation of a CNN for each input source
+- Create an encoding CNN for each input source, from size [source_channels * 2⁴, 256, 256] to [source_channels* 2⁴, 16, 16]
+- Concatenate the features in source_channels
+- Recreate the targeted imaged trough simple CNN decodeur

 ### NewBase
 Defines all functions for the Lightning module